Qowaiv/Qowaiv/README.Custom.SVO.md

 ```

 ## Limitations
-It might be worth to point out that this approach has its limitations.
-Defining
+It should be pointed out that this approach has its limitations.
+Defining extra
-extra properties on a `Svo<TSvoBehavior>` is not possible, neither are casts,
+properties on a `Svo<TSvoBehavior>` is not possible, neither are casts,
 operation overloads or factory methods.
 Extra methods are, but only as extension
 methods.